 - Computer users are not to use computer audio at volume levels that may disturb other patrons.

-- Viewing or printing out pornographic or obscene material is prohibited.
+- Viewing or printing out obscene (illegal) material is prohibited.

 - The computers are intended for research purposes, not for commercial, recreational, or other personal, non-academic uses.
 Research use is always the top priority.